Haniger’s homer helps M’s beat A’s 4-2, close in wild card

 Mitch Haniger hit his 100th home run and third in two games, and the Seattle Mariners pulled within a half-game of the second AL wild card berth by beating the Oakland Athletics 4-2 on Tuesday night.

-Tyler Anderson pitched four innings on two days' rest for the Mariners, who won their team-record 11th straight game over Oakland.
-The Mariners, 18 games over .500 for the first time since August 2018, has won four in a row and nine of 10.
+Tyler Anderson pitched four innings on two days’ rest for the Mariners, who won their team-record 11th straight game over Oakland.
+Seattle, 18 games over .500 for the first time since August 2018, has won four in a row and nine of 10.

+Haniger hit his third homer of the series into the left-field bullpen in the seventh inning after hitting two nearly identical three-run shots in Monday’s 13-4 win.
+His 38 homers and 95 RBIs are career highs, coming after he missed much of 2019 and all of 2020 due to two operations.

+“I got a little emotional,” Haniger said, tearing up with reporters.
+“It took so much time to come back. ...
+A lot of missed time, a lot of pain, not really being able to walk for a little bit, and kind of being pretty much broken, and being able to come back, it’s been fun.”

 Seattle (88-70) is just behind Boston (88-69) and just ahead of Toronto (87-70) in the wild card race, trailing the New York Yankees (90-67).
 The Mariners finish their series against the A’s on Wednesday, then host the Los Angeles Angels for their final three games of the regular season.